neurogeriatricskiel/data/motion.md

 └─ motion\
 └─ sub-<label>\[\_ses-<label>][\_task-<label>\]_channels.tsv

 This file is REQUIRED as it makes it easy to browse or query over larger collections of datasets.
 The REQUIRED columns are channel `name`, `type`, `tracked_point`, `tracking_system`, `component` and `unit`.
 Any number of additional columns may be added to provide additional information about the channels.
-The `*_channels.tsv` file should give additional information about individual recorded channel, some of which my not be found summarised in `TrackingSystems`.

 The columns of the channels description table stored in `*_channels.tsv` are: